AmiiThinks/AlphaEx/README.md

 # AlphaEx
-AlphaEx (Alpha Experiment) is a python toolkit that helps you run a large number of experiments easily and efficiently.
+AlphaEx (Alpha Experiment) is a python toolkit that helps you manage large number of experiments easily and efficiently.

 With AlphaEx, you can:
 1. Run thousands of experiments on multiple computer clusters automatically, so that you can squeeze the most out of your computation resource.